urbit/docs/docs/arvo/internals/ford/commentary.md

 `++horn`), which represent program-specific resources to be loaded.

-Fifth and finally, we must have one or more body statements (hoops), which are either direct twigs or `//` runes.
+Fifth and finally, we must have one or more body statements (hoops), which are either direct hoons or `//` runes.

           ++  hoot
             ;~  pose